Basics

 However, these statistics are less likely to point out the causes leading to these test results.
 A qualitative study gathers data that can supplement those test scores with further context, such as teachers' instructional practices, students' opinions about learning activities, and funding for educational resources.

-The coding process in ATLAS.ti
+The coding process in ATLAS.ti allows researchers to organize and connect ideas.

 Suppose the study above involves interviewing students about their test performance and teachers.
 A researcher can code all of the instances where students describe their teacher as "nice," "helpful," or "strict."
 Qualitative data analysis software like ATLAS.ti helps researchers with the coding process so that themes emerging from the data become easier to understand.
-They can then conduct qualitative data analysis by determining whether the well-performing or struggling students have a specific set of keywords that describe their teachers' personalities.
-If so, the researcher can propose a connection between a teacher's personality traits and their students' test scores.

 Disadvantages

 The main disadvantage of using qualitative data is that the analysis can be complex and time-consuming.
-On the other hand, quantitative data is relatively easy to collect and analyze.
+On the other hand, quantitative data is relatively straightforward to collect and analyze.
 Because qualitative data cannot easily be reduced to numbers or statistics, researchers need to reorganize the data in more structured and meaningful ways for analysis.
-A qualitative researcher often has to read their data line by line to determine what to code and how.
+A qualitative researcher often has to read their data line by line to determine what information to code and how.

 Qualitative and quantitative data